-To perform a deployment of the Dell EMC Ready Bundle for Red Hat OpenStack:
+To perform a deployment of the Dell EMC Ready Bundle for Red Hat OpenStack NFV Platform:

-- 1. Use the Dell EMC Ready Bundle for Red Hat OpenStack Hardware Deployment Guide. - 2.
-Then, depending on the methodology that you prefer, use either the: - a.
-Dell EMC Ready Bundle for Red Hat OpenStack Software Manual Deployment Guide, or - b.
-Dell EMC Ready Bundle for Red Hat OpenStack Software Automated Deployment Guide in order to perform an automated deployment using scripts and methods developed and validated by Dell EMC
+- 1. Use the Dell EMC Ready Bundle for Red Hat OpenStack NFV Platform Hardware Deployment Guide. - 2.
+Then, depending on the methodology that you prefer, use the Dell EMC Ready Bundle for Red Hat OpenStack NFV Platform Software Deployment Guide to perform either: - a.
+An automated deployment using scripts and methods developed and validated by Dell EMC - b.
+A manual deployment using methods developed and validated by Dell EMC